 "'Cause."
 A rejection is better than an uncertainty.
 Or, that's what this you feels.
 Well, not feels so much as thinks.

 "You realize I won't say yes unless you give me a valid reason to.
 We've no warmth to share, nor can we feel an embrace.
 No lust to sate, nor love to share.
-We simply
+We simply are, Merlin."

 You giggle in a way most unfitting to your words.
 "Because I used to love you all that time ago."